 Blood clots can appear inside the walls of blood vessels or heart.
 They decrease the diameter of blood vessels making blood flow more difficultly.
 This is known as thrombosis.

-Thrombosis may cause serious bodily states, as they prevent the cells from the tissues of the affected areas to be properly nourished with oxygen and nutrients.
+Thrombosis may cause serious bodily states, as it prevents the cells from the tissues of the affected areas to be properly nourished with oxygen and nutrients.
 The absence of this contribution can lead to cell death and destruction of body tissue affected.

 It is a type of thrombosis that affects a vein inside the leg or thigh.
 The possibility exists that some of the clots responsible for this type of thrombosis may move to other parts of the body as emboli producing very serious or fatal results known as stroke.

-Among the most common one is pulmonary embolism in which a blood clot causes a blockage of blood vessels of the lungs.
-The clot or clots (especially those coming from the thigh) have been transported by the blood from the legs to the heart and, from the heart to the lungs causing this type of stroke (More information on pulmonary embolism)
+Among the most common type of thrombosis is pulmonary embolism in which a blood clot causes a blockage of blood vessels of the lungs.
+The clot or clots (especially those coming from the thigh) have been transported by the blood from the legs to the heart and, from the heart to the lungs causing this type of stroke .

 The treatment of both problems is quite similar, although in the case of thrombosis of an arm because of compression, besides eliminating the thrombus, it could be necessary to remove the element that produces compression.
 Surgical removal of the first rib to free the axillary-subclavian vein could be needed.